 Applications should use webforms with the ability to upload images.
 Applications by email, mail, or in-person are difficult to track and often have inconsistent entries.
 Many types of webforms are free.
 There are several reasonably priced online juried application management services available.

-We recommend webform providers such as Jotform and Gravity Forms due to their simplicity and affordability.
-Depending on your needs, you may also consider using Wufoo or WESTAF’s CaFE or Zapplication.
+Side Arts recommends webform providers such as Jotform, Gravity Forms, and Google Forms due to their simplicity and affordability.
+Depending on your needs, you may also consider using juried application managers such as Wufoo or WESTAF’s CaFE or Zapplication.

 Basic Application Questions